xcomfan/xcomfan.github.io/go/data_structures/slices.md

 ## What are slices

-An array in Go if fixed in size, but a slice is a dynamically-sized flexible view into the elements of an array.
+An array in Go is fixed in size, but a slice is a dynamically-sized flexible view into the elements of an array.

 A slice does not store any data, it just describes a section of an underlying array.
 Changing the elements of a slice modifies the corresponding elements of its underlying array.
 Other slices that share the same underlying array will see those changes.

 `[]T` is a slice with elements of type `T`

 A slice is formed by specifying two indices a low and a high.
-This selects a half-open range which includes the first elment, but excludes the last one.
-The following expression creates a slice which includes elements 1 through 3 of a:  You can omit the high and low bounds to get their defaults of 0 lower bound and length of slice as upper bound.
+This selects a half-open range which includes the first element, but excludes the last one.
+The following expression creates a slice which includes elements 1 through 3 of `a`.
+You can omit the high and low bounds to get their defaults of 0 lower bound and length of slice as upper bound.

 `a[1:4]`

 A slice has both a length and a capacity.

-The length of a slice is the number of elements it contains.
+The **length** of a slice is the number of elements it contains.

-The capacity of a slice is the number of elements in the underlying array, counting from the first element in the slice.
+The **capacity** of a slice is the number of elements in the underlying array, counting from the first element in the slice.

-The length and capacity of a slice s can be obtained using the expressions len(s) and cap(s).
+The length and capacity of a slice can be obtained using the expressions len(s) and cap(s).

 You can extend a slice's length by re-slicing it, **provided it has sufficient capacity**.